pooltogether/v4-draw-results/README.md

 1. Add the environmental secrets to your Github repo as shown above.
 1. Add your Personal Access Token _and_ the other environmental variables to the `.envrc` as shown in the `.envrc.example`.
 1. Install the repo using `yarn`.
+1. Update the constants in `./scripts/sync.js` to target this repo.
 1. Run the sync script using `yarn sync`.
 This may take some time.
 You can see the progress by viewing the workflows executing in the Actions tab in your repo.

 ## Data Structure